-This reasonably priced model has an electronic ignition for easy starts and 2 side shelves for extra prep space and storage.
-The 4 burners deliver 36,000 BTUs of heat beneath a 425-square-inch cooking surface.
+This reasonably priced model has an electronic ignition for easy starts and two side shelves for extra prep space and storage.
+The four burners deliver 36,000 Btu of heat beneath a 425-square-inch cooking surface.

 Occasionally, a unit is damaged during shipping and arrives dented.

-Grease management system allows for easy cleanup.
-Unit features 2 independently controlled burners.
-The folding prep table offers additional workspace while the vented lid allows you to roast, steam, bake, or smoke.
+The grease-management system allows for easy cleanup.
+The unit features two independently controlled burners.
+The folding prep table offers additional workspace, and the vented lid allows you to roast, steam, bake or smoke.

 While this model scores points for innovation, the durability is a little under par.